Owen-kc/EmergingTechnologies/README.md

 ```

 ## Step 3: Install required libraries
 The relevant libraries will be defined in the notebooks, ensure these are installed for the notebooks to run properly.
+Depending on how you have your own environment set up, you may want to install these locally in your Anaconda/Miniconda/VSCode terminal.
+Here is a list of extensions and libraries that are used in the notebooks:
+- Qiskit
+- Qiskit Aer
+- Matplotlib
+- Pandas
+- Pylatexenc
+- Itertools
+- Numpy

 ## Step 4: Run Jupyter Notebook
 If you have installed Anaconda or Miniconda, Jupyter Notebook should already be installed.
 Otherwise, install it using the following command: